 - avoiding acidic or spicy foods

-It is important to work with a doctor in each case.
 If a person experiences regular tongue ulcers, a doctor can help identify and treat any underlying conditions, which could help prevent further canker sores.

 The doctor can help identify any underlying conditions contributing to these sores.